-Can we pay for sessions in bulk, can we pay for sessions as we go?
+Can we pay for sessions in bulk, or can we pay for sessions as we go?

 Of course you can!
 We know that everyone has different financial situations and therefore we are more than happy for you to pay for sessions as you go or to pay in advance for a set amount of sessions.
-When sessions are booked as a bulk of 6 sessions it will cost you £225 rather than £240.
+When sessions are booked as a bulk of 6 sessions we will discount this to £275.

-What times can I book sessions in for?
+What times can I book sessions in for and how often?

 Will you come to my TAC, TAF, review meeting etc.?

 Yes, we can.
 Although we do still charge £50 an hour for meetings.

 Will you write reports for my social worker, school, CAMHS worker etc.?